 Fact: It has been proven by Gem professionals that no two diamond stones are identical!
 You can never find two stones that have the same characteristics although they might actually look exactly the same under a layman’s vision.

-Take a look at the image below and notice how when a diamond is Cut to excellent & v.good proportions, light is refracted from one facet to another, then dispersed through the top of the diamond.
+On the image we saw above, it’s clear that when a diamond is Cut to excellent & v. good proportions, light is refracted from one facet to another, then dispersed through the top of the diamond.

 Image courtesy of Taylor & Hart

-Poor, Fair, Good, Very Good, and Excellent (AKA Ideal cut).
+This chart breaks down diamond cuts into five primary grades: Poor, Fair, Good, Very Good, and Excellent (also known as Ideal cut).

 1) Poor